gracelang/language/spec.md

 `outer` it may be left implicit, _i.e._, the `self` or `outer` and the dot may both be omitted.
 Implicit requests may be resolved either as a self request or as an outer request.
-An ambiguous implicit request (that could be resolved as either) is an error.
+An ambiguous implicit request (a request that could be resolved as either) is an error.

-<_apb: I don't understand this.
-Lexically inside what?_>
-<_kjx: sorry. reworded this section_>

-  <_apb: These last two rules give precedene to inherited names over
-  lexically enclosing names.
-This used to be an error.
-  When did we change it?_>
-  <_kjx: sorry. fixed _>

-Implicit requests are always resolved within the scope of their declaration, not within the scope of object (class, or trait) or that may inherit them.
+Implicit requests are always resolved within the scope in which they are written, not within the scope of object (class, or trait) that may inherit the method containing them.
-<_apb: What does hat mean?
-WHat is the declaring method?_>
-<_kjx: clarified_>

-**Examples**

-Implicit requests:
+**Examples of Implicit Requests**

     print "Hello world"
     size
     canvas

-Resolving implicit requests:
+**Example of Implicit Request Resolution**

 ```
 method foo { print "outer" }